-When a handwritten list was discovered in the bedroom of one of three Bethnal Green schoolgirls who fled to join Islamic State in Syria last February, items included a £50 epilator, a £12 bra and a pair of new knickers.
+When a handwritten list was discovered in the bedroom of one of three Bethnal Green schoolgirls who fled to join Islamic State in Syria last February, items included a $70 epilator, a $17 bra, and a pair of new underwear.
 The scribbles told us something.
 "It's stuff a teenage girl would pack when she's going away with a girlfriend to Ibiza for the weekend," says comedian Shazia Mirza.
-"Yet you're going to join a sixth century, barbaric terrorist organisation.
+"Yet you're going to join a sixth century, barbaric terrorist organization.
 It's an absolute fantasy."

 When the fantasy became global news, Shazia was on a sofa in New York with a friend watching pictures of these young girls flash up on CNN.
-What she saw "horrified" her: "I really felt like I had something to say about this".
-Within months, she'd written all the material for her show, The Kardashians Made Me Do It – a comedy gig about IS and jihadi brides, censorship and fear, which is now touring the UK.
+What she saw "horrified" her: "I really felt like I had something to say about this."
+Within months, she'd written all the material for her show, The Kardashians Made Me Do It—a comedy gig about ISIS and jihadi brides, about censorship and fear.
+It is now touring the UK.

-Shazia was born in Birmingham but now "doesn't live there any more because she's doing well" (according to her own website).
-She made her name on the comedy circuit in 2001, when after 9/11 she'd open her shows with the line: "My name's Shazia Mirza – at least that's what it says on my pilot's licence."
-Six years later, she presented a BBC Three documentary which was similarly brazen.
+Shazia was born in Birmingham, England, but now she "doesn't live there any more because she's doing well" (according to her own website).
+She made her name on the comedy circuit in 2001, when, after 9/11, she'd open her shows with the line: "My name's Shazia Mirza—at least that's what it says on my pilot's license."
+Six years later, she presented a BBC Three documentary that was similarly brazen.
 Its title?
 F*** Off, I'm a Hairy Woman.
-We caught up with her to ask about the merits of confronting IS with satire.
+We caught up with her to ask about the merits of confronting ISIS with satire.

-VICE: Hi Shazia.
-Why did you decide to make a comedy show about young women joining Islamic State?
+VICE: Why did you decide to make a comedy show about young women joining the Islamic State?

-SM: I find it very difficult these days to have an opinion that I care about...
+Shazia Mirza: I find it very difficult these days to have an opinion that I care about...
 But I was horrified by the story of these girls.
 I really felt like I had something to say about it.
 I felt like I could relate to them in some way.
-I think this is the first time in the 12 years I've been doing standup that I've actually written a show that I really want to do.
+I think this is the first time in the 12 years I've been doing stand-up that I've actually written a show that I really want to do.

 I don't believe that people go and join ISIS because they're angry about a war in Afghanistan when they weren't even born to witness it.
-I used to teach in Tower Hamlets, round the corner from where the girls used to go to school, and they never talked about religion but they always talked about boys.
+I used to teach in Tower Hamlets, around the corner from where the girls used to go to school, and they never talked about religion, but they always talked about boys.

-When David Cameron says they're radicalised: me and my friends don't even understand what that word means.
-They're not radicalised – they've been sexualised by these men.
+When David Cameron says they're radicalized, my friends and I don't even understand what that word means.
+They're not radicalized—they've been sexualized by these men.

 You've been very outspoken about these things in the past.
 Do you get a lot of grief?

-A lot of the early reviews for The Kardashians Made Me Do It used words like "brave".
-You've referred to IS as the "One Direction of Islam".
+A lot of the early reviews for The Kardashians Made Me Do It used words like "brave."
+You've referred to ISIS as the "One Direction of Islam."
 Are you nervous about putting yourself out there with this material?

 Speaking of straight white men, David Cameron's "language fund" to teach Muslim women English seems to have made your show even more relevant.

-But to call me "brave", I find quite patronising.
-I'm not brave – I'm just like every other comedian.
-I'm not doing standup in Syria.
+But to call me "brave," I find quite patronizing.
+I'm not brave—I'm just like every other comedian.
+I'm not doing stand-up in Syria.
 I mean, that would be brave.
-I'm doing standup in a democracy where you can say what you like.
+I'm doing stand-up in a democracy where you can say what you like.